 Installing a New HEPA Filtration System in an Existing System

 Homeowners considering adding a HEPA device to an existing HVAC system should consider two factors.
-First, because HEPA filters are thicker, the current HVAC system may require modification to accommodate a HEPA filter.
-Second, because HEPA filters are denser, it is more difficult for air to pass through them.
-It is critical to ensure that the existing HVAC blower system can meet this additional demand.
+First, because HEPA filters are thicker, the current HVAC system may require modification to accommodate the HEPA filter.
+Second, because HEPA filters are denser, it is more difficult for air to pass through them, even when they are clean.
+It is critical to ensure that the existing HVAC blower system can meet these additional demands.

 Replacing HEPA Filters is Essential Home Maintenance

-Local, Reliable HVAC Technicians for HEPA Filter Replacement in Camby, IN
+Reliable HVAC Professionals for HEPA Filter Replacement in Martinsville, IN

 HEPA filters must be replaced regularly, and that task is best handled by professional HVAC technicians from Mister Quik.
-If you have questions about HEPA filter replacement in Camby, IN, or if you’re ready to schedule filter replacement, contact the experts at Mister Quik Home Services.
-Our experienced, trained technicians will change that the filter fast so that all breathe easier.
+If you have questions about HEPA filter replacement in Martinsville, IN, or if you are ready to schedule filter replacement, contact the experts at Mister Quik Home Services.
+Our experienced, trained technicians will change the filter fast so that all breathe easier.